Senior Lecturer in Physiotherapy

 English Language Requirements

-If English is not your first language, you must provide evidence of your English language capability:
+If English is not your first language, or you have not been educated mainly in English, you must provide evidence of your English language capability:

 All offers of a place on the programme are subject to: